Florence by First Class Rail

 Your holiday begins as you stroll into beautifully restored London St. Pancras station.
 Take your time to appreciate the splendour of magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
 Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class for leisure travellers).
 On arrival at the Gare du Nord your private taxi transfer takes you across Paris to the Gare de Lyon to continue your journey by TGV through France into Switzerland.

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.
-It is a short walk (600 yards) to your overnight hotel, the comfortable, welcoming and highly-rated Hotel Continental (4 star).
+Here you spend tonight at the comfortable, welcoming and highly-rated Hotel Helmhaus (4 star).

 Day 2 – Through Switzerland to Milan and onwards to Florence